Chevereto/v3-docs-deploy/MARKDOWN.md

 ### `sidebar.php`

-The `sidebar.php` file enables to manually override the sidebar.
+The `sidebar.php` file enables to override the sidebar.

 ```php
 <?php